RedStoneMango/redstonemango.github.io/index.md

 # 🥭 Hi!
 I'm **RedStoneMango**

- I am a Java and Bash developer, Linux enthusiast, and occasional over-engineer of tiny tools.
+ I am a German Java and Bash developer, Linux enthusiast, and occasional over-engineer of tiny tools.
 I enjoy building useful things from scratch and exploring the finer points of system scripting and application design.

 ---